Subcision For Acne Scars In Leeds

 Subcision & Filling

-Many patients are surprised how quick they recover after subcision and fillers.
+Many patients are surprised how quick they recover after subcision treatment

 Allow 2-3 days for the swelling to go away completely.
 Most swelling is due to the local anesthesia.